beaker-project/beaker/documentation/admin-guide/graphite.rst

 state.

-The ``scheduled`` state indicates that the recipe has been assigned a system (or a virtualised resource), but is waiting for other recipes in the same recipe set to be assigned a resource.
+The ``scheduled`` state indicates that the recipe has been assigned a system (or a virtualized resource), but is waiting for other recipes in the same recipe set to be assigned a resource.

 The ``waiting`` state indicates that the recipe is waiting for the initial